xlibraries/Ovi/README.md

 We would like to thank the following projects for their contributions to Ovi:

 - **[Wan2.2](https://github.com/Wan-Video/Wan2.2)**: Our video branch is initialized from the Wan2.2 repository
-- **[MMAudio](https://github.com/hkchengrex/MMAudio)**: Our audio encoder and decoder components are borrowed from the MMAudio project
+- **[MMAudio](https://github.com/hkchengrex/MMAudio)**: Our audio encoder and decoder components are borrowed from the MMAudio project.
+Some ideas are also inspired by them.